 7. Your Health Improves

-There are a lot of aspects to your health that go down hill when you’re amid addiction.
+There are a lot of aspects to your health that go down hill when you’re addicted to not being sober.
 You feel lethargic and have no energy, your sleeping and eating habits are terrible, and you don’t have the capacity to deal with negative feelings.
 Your body is giving you messages that you’re poisoning it and it’s had enough.

 8. Rekindling Relationships